HL7/fhir-sdoh-clinicalcare/input/pagecontent/survey_instrument_support.md

-This section explains the automation processing capabilities for Social Care Assessment instruments through Structure Data Maps and explains how they fit into the overall process described by this IG.
+This section presents an introduction to social care assessment instruments, the benefits of the use of standardized assessment instruments, and the use of StructureMap to automate the creation of [SDOHCC Observation Screening Response] or [SDOHCC Condition] from LOINC-encoded assessment instruments.

 ### Introduction to Social Care Assessment Instruments
-Social care assessment instruments are survey tools used to gather information about the social and economic factors that can impact an individual's health and well-being.
-The information collected through a social care assessment can be used by healthcare providers, public health organizations, and policymakers to develop interventions and programs aimed at addressing the root causes of health disparities and improving health outcomes for individuals and communities.
-This IG builds on existing FHIR frameworks to generate Observations and Conditions from the assessment instruments for incorporation into the Patient's health record.
-Although the Gravity Project has developed a curated collection of assessment instruments, it is possible to leverage the capabilities of this IG without using assessment instruments.
-Observations and Conditions can be entered directly by the clinician as part of the assessment process.
+Social care assessment instruments are survey tools used to gather information about social risks that can impact an individual’s health and well-being.
+The information collected through a social care assessment instrument can be used by healthcare providers, public health organizations, and policymakers to develop interventions and programs aimed at addressing the root causes of health disparities and improving health outcomes for individuals and communities.
+This IG builds on existing FHIR frameworks to generate Observations (i.e., [SDOHCC Observation Screening Response]) and Conditions (i.e., [SDOHCC Condition]) from assessment instruments for incorporation into the Patient’s health record.

+Assessment instruments fit into the SDOH CC [Conceptual Framework] which illustrates how: 1) Providers incorporate screening into the care process to assess concerns and problems.
+2) This information is used to help the Provider and Patient establish goals and identify social risk-related interventions to address those goals.
+3) Responses to standard assessment instruments can be used to drive public health analysis of aggregated data from patient populations.

+The list of Assessment Instruments from which questions have been selected and vetted by the Gravity Project as face-valid can be found in the [Social Determinants of Health Screening Assessments] Value Set.
+(Of note, the IG also offers an [SDOHCC Observation Assessment] profile for Observations that are made independent of the process described here to automate the creation of [SDOHCC Observation Screening Response]).

+### Advantages of Standardized Social Care Assessment Instruments

 Using a standardized social care assessment instrument has several advantages:

-* **Validity and reliability**: Standard social care assessment instruments have been validated and tested for reliability, meaning that they have been proven to provide accurate and consistent results.
-* **Comparability**: Standard social care assessment instruments allow for comparability between different studies and populations, as they use the same questions and measurements.
+* **Interoperability (structural and semantic)**: Standardization (e.g., using the same tested and validated questions and coding) will help to ensure that data is consistent and comparable across studies and populations.
-* **Ease of use**: Standard social care assessment instruments are designed to be user-friendly and easy to administer.
+* **Ease of use**: Standardized social care assessment instruments are generally user-friendly and easy to administer.
-* **Consistency**: Using standard social care assessment instruments helps to ensure that data collection is consistent, both within a study and across studies.
-* **Cost-effective**: Developing a custom assessment instrument can be time-consuming and expensive, especially if you need to test and validate the instrument.
+* **Cost-effectiveness**: Developing (including testing and validation) custom assessment instruments is time-consuming and expensive.

-The Gravity Project has curated assessment instruments that cover a broad range of social risks.
-See a description of these instruments [here](StructureDefinition-SDOHCC-ObservationScreeningResponse.html#general-guidance-for-preferred-value-sets-for-sdohcc-observation-screening-response).

-Assessment instruments fit into the [SDOH Clinical Care framework](sdoh_clinical_care_scope.html#conceptual-framework).
-Providers incorporate screening into the care process to assess concerns and problems.
-This information is used to help the Provider and Patient establish goals and identify social risk-related interventions that would address those goals.
-Responses to standard assessment instruments can also be used to drive public health analysis of aggregated data from patient populations, since both the answers to the questions, the questions, and the instrument from which they were drawn can be incorporated into the analysis.
+Assessment instruments used by Gravity are LOINC-encoded and questions chosen from the assessment instruments have been vetted by Gravity as face-valid.
+The National Library of Medicine [LHC-Forms](https://lhcforms.nlm.nih.gov/lhcforms)  provides a form builder to import LOINC-encoded assessment instruments and automate their conversion to [Questionnaire] and [QuestionnaireResponse].
+Using [StructureMap], the question-answer pairs from [QuestionnaireResponse] can be converted to instances of [SDOHCC Observation Screening Response] and, where appropriate, [SDOHCC Condition].
+Generating Observations from [QuestionnaireResponse] supports searching for specific results which is difficult to do with [QuestionnaireResponse].
+In the future, to promote interoperability, a single StructureMap instance bould ideally be provided for each assessment instrument to ensure consistency in the Observations and Conditions (health concerns) generated from that assessment instrument.

 ### Standardization of Social Care Assessment Instruments
 Another benefit to using standardized SDOH Assessment Instruments is to automate the conversion of the responses (values) to the questions (assessment items) into standardized terminology expressing the SDOH observation.
 We represent the instruments using [Questionnaire] for the item and [QuestionnaireResponse] for the value of the item.
 For each SDOH domain, we select [standard sets of questions - link to guidance spreadhseet][broken.html] leveraging existing validated assessment instruments along with the work from both the [Regenstrief Institute](https://www.regenstrief.org/) and the  [National Library of Medicine](https://www.nlm.nih.gov/) (NLM) to standardize the capture, coding and output of social care assessment instruments.